 Incoming search terms:

-- when is the best time to send out direct mail
+- best time to send direct mail before event